 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, causing long term serious harm to the child's heath or development.
 It may also include neglect of a child's basic or emotional needs.
 Neglect is a lack of: provision of care, appropriate action, support of emotional or basic needs.

-Appendix 2: Safely Responding to Observations, Allegations and Disclosures - Guidelines for Staff
+Appendix 2: Responding to Observations, Allegations and Disclosures of Abuse